sfellows-tii/deactivate-delete-archieved-gh-repos/README.md

 #### GitHub Organization Options (choose one)

 - `--github-org-name` or `-g`: The name of a specific GitHub organization to search for archived repos.
-- `--all-orgs` or `-a`: Scan all GitHub organizations accessible by the token.
+- `--all-github-orgs` or `-a`: Scan all GitHub organizations accessible by the token.

 #### Provider Options